-I am submitting an official Afro Hair Emoji proposal to Unicode March 31, 2019 for potential acceptance in their 2020 selection.
-Currently, emoji hair is straight and Eurocentric, and fails to represent the diversity of Black, Afro-Latinx and other Diasporic communities with kinkier, spherical, coily hair.
-Afro hair has been long neglected in universal beauty norms, which you see globally from actors and newscasters told their natural hair is unprofessional to children being sent home from school for natural hairstyles.
-We should feel celebratory of the cultural and historical richness of our roots, onscreen and IRL!
-The addition of the Afro Hair Emoji would help diversify cultural representation and provide a more inclusive experience for emoji users.
-Our proposed range is inclusive of all skintones, ages and gender identities!
+Afro hair has been long neglected in universal beauty norms, which you see globally from actors and newscasters told their natural hair is unprofessional to children being suspended from school for natural hairstyles.
+We should celebrate of the cultural and historical richness of our roots, onscreen and IRL!
+The addition of the Afro Hair Emoji would help diversify cultural representation and digital inclusivity.

 Sign our petition to support the natural hair movement and empower more users to celebrate not only their skin, but the hair that they’re in.